 Mind-Body Therapies are Not the Same as Alternative Medicine

 While many term mind-body connection as a type of alternative medicine, researchers are quick to point out that there is a significant difference between the two.
 Alternative medicine relies on homeopathic medicines, so-called natural medicines that are derived from plants and animals.
-Mind-body “medicine” relates to brain activity and its impact on the physiological systems and functions of the body and is therefore not alternative medicine but an avenue to explore the mind’s ability to influence health.
+Mind-body “medicine” relates to brain activity and its impact on the physiological systems and functions of the body and is, therefore, not alternative medicine but an avenue to explore the mind’s ability to influence health.

 Non-Medical Proponents of Mind-Body Connection

 The power of the mind to control our bodies has been around since ancient times.
-Hippocrates discussed this often, and most of the religions of the Far East (Buddhism, Shintoism, et. al.), while they worshipped many things, also taught and continue to teach that one’s mind is the key to physical health.
+Hippocrates discussed this often, and most of the religions of the Far East (Buddhism, Shintoism, et al.), while they worshipped many things, also taught and continue to teach that one’s mind is the key to physical health.
 Even in the Bible, proponents of this belief point to quotes from Jesus that seem to speak of such a connection.
 “Be ye renewed by the renewal of your mind,” is one that is often quoted.

 As we moved into the 20th and now the 21st century, anyone will find an entire section of a book store filled with the writings of current psychologists, philosophers, physicians, scientists, and theologians who are convinced that the connection is far stronger than medical research has as yet discovered.
-Anyone who is interested in learning more of what these individuals have to say should begin with a few authors – Dr. Maxwell Maltz, Dr. Wayne Dyer, Depok Chopra, and Eckert Tolle.
+Anyone who is interested in learning more about what these individuals have to say should begin with a few authors – Dr. Maxwell Maltz, Dr. Wayne Dyer, Depok Chopra, and Eckert Tolle.
 The power of the mind is also one strong tenet of the Christian Science religion, a faith that holds to the belief that doctors and medicine are unnecessary and, at best, the “slow way to health.”
-All of these people and faiths believe that, ultimately, medical science will come to understand that all sickness and health is the result of thinking.
+All of these people and faiths believe that, ultimately, medical science will come to understand that all sickness and health are the result of thinking.

 The Future for Research in this Field

-Harvard University School of Medicine, as well as Stanford and Duke Universities are heavily into such research.
+Harvard University School of Medicine, as well as Stanford and Duke Universities, are heavily into such research.
 In fact, Harvard researchers recently published a study that demonstrated that different brain patterns during times of stress, pleasure, anger, and anxiety actually change the chemical emissions of genes, and some of the very newest research is attempting to link these chemical changes with both the onset of cancers as well as responses to cancer treatments.